COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Relaxation

-Relaxation is beneficial in many ways for your mind and body.
+Relaxation is helpful in many ways for your mind and body.
 It is an important life skill for coping with any stressful situation.
-Being able to fully relax during labour is a very important coping technique.
+Being able to fully relax during labour is a very important coping strategy.

 Fear and Anxiety